Madhupur, Deoghar: Overview

 The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
 The south-western portion is just a rolling upland.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
 Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.

 Demographics

 Population

 According to the 2011 Census of India, Madhupur had a total population of 55,238, of which 28,889 (52%) were males and 26,349 (47%) were females.
 Population in the age range 0–6 years was 7,848 (14%).
 The total number of literate persons in Madhupur was 37,658 (79.46% of the population over 6 years) out of which male and female literacy rate is 86.46 and 71.72 percent respectively.

 Religion

 Hinduism is the majority religion of Madhupur town followed by 59.87% of the population.
-Islam is the dominant minority religion in the town followed by 38.93% of the people.
+Sari Dharam is followed by the Santal tribe residents and Sarna by other tribe (The percentage will notified soon official sooner the Govt.
+Of India accomplishes recent Census).
+Islam is the second largest majority religion in the town followed by 38.93% of the people.

+Administrative set up

+The overall administration of the Madhupur is headed by the Sub-divisional Officer (SDO), also known as the Sub-Divisional Magistrate (SDM), who is typically an officer the Indian Administrative Service (IAS) or Jharkhand Administrative Service (JAS), appointed by Jharkhand state government.
+The SDM acts as the chief executive magistrate of the subdivision town and is responsible for maintaining law and order, overseeing revenue collection, and coordinating various government departments and development schemes within the region.
+The office plays a crucial role in ensuring effective governance at the sub-district level and acts as a vital link between the district administration and the local bodies.

+In same way, Madhupur Municipality functions as the key urban local body governing the town, overseeing civic administration and infrastructure related work in the town and its nearby area.
+It manages services like water supply, sanitation, waste management and local roads across 23 wards and also handles key documents like issuing birth and death certificates, trade licenses, tax collection, building permissions and other statutory work.